nathanb01/pyne/docs/theorymanual/bins.rst

 This page explains the mathematics behind the binning functionality found in :py:mod:`bins`.
-The binning functions are purely mathematical in nature though they do have application in other parts of pyne that deal more directly physics with physics.
+The binning functions are purely mathematical in nature though they do have application in other parts of pyne that deal more directly with physics.

 *****************************